oNovalSliveDNo/oNovlaSliveDNo/README.md

 - :zap: I’m a student and I very like Python (in any field).

-- :seedling: My main directions: AI, Information Security and Full Stack WEB Development.
+- :seedling: My main directions: GUI and Information Security.

 - :telescope: In my free time, I solve problems on LeetCode and study new things (read books, watch videos, take courses).